SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Physics modules

 \subsection{General calculation of all-to-all correlators}

 One of the most common types of observable needed to calculate in lattice computations is the correlator.
 Generically a correlator is an operator

 where $A$ and $B$ are some operators evaluated at space-time positions $x$ and $y$ belonging to the domain $D$, $r=|x-y|$, and $f$ is an arbitrary function of $A$ and $B$.
-In order to calculate this quantity, one has to find all possible pairs of sites at a given $r$; hence we have implemented a general framework.
+In order to calculate this quantity, one has to find all possible pairs of sites at a given $r$.
+To save the user from having to solve this problem for their own correlator of interest, in pursuit of DG4, we have implemented a general framework.

 The \ff{CorrelatorTools} class handles these general calculations.
 The fundamental method is the \ff{correlateAt} method

 This correlates arrays \ff{A} and \ff{B} of arbitrary type according to the {\it correlator archetype} \ff{f}.
 The site pairing scheme is controlled by \ff{domain}.
 This returns an array of $\ev{f(A,B)}$ indexed by $r^2$.
 At the moment, this framework is only available for single GPU use.